iyomisc/idenauth/README.md

 Idenauth uses Python3 (min 3.5.3 required) and is based upon discord.py rewrite
 - install the requirements `pip3 install -r requirements.txt`
+- create roles in your Discord server: Logged, Candidate, Newbie, Verified, Human, Suspended, Zombie.
 - create a discord bot, get a token, register and invite (Like any other bot)
 - configure the access token in the config `config.json` and start the bot `python3 bot.py`
 - configure `config.txt` and start the server `server.py`

-Stay informed of updates by watching the github repo or via twitter: @iyomisc
+Stay informed of updates by watching the github repo

 ## Idena Hackathon